Engagement framing

 This work is best when there is a real mandate and a path to action.

-Executive teams with an actual decision to makeFounders shaping a consequential betStrategy, product, policy, and governance leadersR&D or futures teams with a mandate and budget
+Executive teams with a live questionFounders shaping a new product, company, or practiceStrategy, product, policy, and governance leadersR&D or futures teams with a mandate and budget

 Selected examples of artifact-led strategy, consequence modeling, and founder-level execution.